 Also, regular gutters could not be used on one side of the laneway house due to the close proximity of the property line.
 So a soffit with built-in gutters was installed.

 Another thoughtful feature was the placement of the electrical panel.
 BC Hydro had installed the electrical meter on the wall just outside the kitchen.
 Rather than having the electrical panel in the kitchen, Kerr placed it in the garage by running a cable from the meter, down along the foundation wall to the garage.

-Not only will it be a profitable addition to the homeowner's property, it will be a very aesthetic one as well.
+Not only is it a profitable addition to the homeowner’s property, but it will also be a very aesthetic one as well.